sumbach/modern-cljs/doc/tutorial-17.md

 input field of the form.
 All but the final transformer just set the corresponding input field value to the value typed in by the user.
-The `:#total` input field, instead, is set to the value returned by the `calculate` function which throws the `NullPointer` exception when it receives a not stringified number as one of the argument.
+The `:#total` input field, instead, is set to the value returned by the `calculate` function which throws a `NullPointer` exception when any of its arguments are not stringified numbers.

-First, change the last selector/transformation pair to call the `calculate` function only when there are no validation errors (i.e. when `validate-shopping-form` return `nil`).
+First, change the last selector/transformation pair to call the `calculate` function only when there are no validation errors (i.e., when `validate-shopping-form` returns `nil`).

 ```clj
 (deftemplate update-shopping-form "public/shopping.html"